SyraD/Python_DataMining_StepByStep/2Passwords_to_TwitterData.md

 As Twitter writes on https://dev.twitter.com/oauth/overview:

 ````
-"Once you have an access token and token secret, the Twitter API is your oyster!
-By following the steps described in Authorizing a request, you can issue authorized requests to the REST API and the The Streaming APIs."
+"Once you have an access token and token secret,
+the Twitter API is your oyster!
+By following
+the steps described in Authorizing a request, you can issue
+authorized requests to the REST API and the the Streaming APIs."
 ````

 ## 1. Application authentication is the first prerequisite to access Twitter data.